Vonng/pigsty/docs/m-discovery.md

 | `node_ip` | `ip` | `10.10.10.11` |

-Read the next section of [metrics](m-metric.md) to learn how these metrics are organized by labels.
+Read the next section of [metrics](m-metric.md) to learn how labels organize these metrics.